JiaenSuen/Travel-Fox-Problem/README.md

-# TFP — Traveling Fox Problems
+# TFP — Traveling Fox Problems : A Lightweight POMDP Benchmark for Reinforcement Learning

 **A compact PyTorch benchmark for partially observed transport, PPO memory, exploration, and anti-deadlock research.**